 1. My child requires a blood test/urine test.
 How do I proceed?

-The Montreal Children’s Hospital’s Pediatric Test Center provides walk-in diagnostic testing for children from 0 to 17 years of age inclusively.
+The Montreal Children’s Hospital’s Pediatric Test Center is a walk-in clinic only for children from 0 to 17 years of age inclusively.
 No appointments are needed except for sweat tests.
 We are located on the second floor of Bloc B (room B02.5118) and open Monday to Friday from 7:00 a.m. to 5:00 p.m.
 We are closed on holidays and weekends.

-On the day of your tests, please bring:
+On the day of your tests, it is mandatory to bring:

-- A physician’s prescription or laboratory requisition that clearly indicates the child’s full name and/or Medicare number, the physician’s full name and license number and all the tests requested by the physician.
-Without this information, testing cannot be performed.
+- A physician’s requisition that clearly indicates the child’s full name and/or Medicare number, the physician’s full name and license number and all the tests requested by the physician.

 - A valid Medicare card